zachartrand/SoME-3/index.md

 Note that this assumes the series converges.
 This formula does not hold if the series diverges.

-The geometric series we are interested in regarding the logarithm is the one where $a = 1$ and $r = -x$:
+Regarding the natural logarithm, the geometric series we are interested in is the one where $a = 1$ and $r = -x$:

 $$\frac{1}{1-(-x)} = 1 + (-x) + (-x)^2 + (-x)^3 + \ldots + (-x)^n + \ldots$$